On utility maximization under convex portfolio constraints: Introduction and notation

 \subsection{The existing literature}

-The study of utility maximization in con\-ti\-nu\-ous-time stochastic models of financial markets dates back to the seminal contributions of Robert Merton \cite{Mer69, Mer71}.
-General complete Brownian models were considered by Karatzas, Lehoczky and Shreve \cite{KarLehShr87} and Cox and Huang \cite{CoxHua89}, where the authors used convex-analytic (duality) techniques to characterize the optimizer.
-Duality techniques for incomplete It\^ o-process models were first developed by Karatzas, Lehoczky, Shreve and Xu \cite{KarLehShrXu91}, and in a general semimartingale setting, by Kramkov and Schachermayer \cite{KraSch99, KraSch03}.
+The study of utility maximization in con\-tinuous-time stochastic models of financial markets dates back to the seminal contributions of Robert Merton~\cite{Mer69,Mer71}.
+General complete Brownian models were considered by Karatzas, Lehoczky and Shreve~\cite{KarLehShr87} and Cox and Huang~\cite{CoxHua89}, where the authors used convex-analytic (duality) techniques to characterize the optimizer.
+Duality techniques for incomplete It\^{o}-process models were first developed by Karatzas et al.~\cite{KarLehShrXu91}, and in a general semimartingale setting, by Kramkov and Schachermayer~\cite{KraSch99,KraSch03}.

-Cvitani\' c and Karatzas \cite{CviKar92} extended the existence results of Karatzas et al \cite{KarLehShrXu91} to incorporate convex constraints on the fraction of wealth invested in the risky securities.
-In the same, It\^ o-process driven setting, Cuoco \cite{Cuo97} attacked the primal problem directly and established the existence of optimizers when investors face convex constraints either on the number of shares or on the amount invested.
+Cvitani\'{c} and Karatzas~\cite{CviKar92} extended the existence results of Karatzas et al.~\cite{KarLehShrXu91} to incorporate convex constraints on the fraction of wealth invested in the risky securities.
+In the same It\^{o}-process driven setting, Cuoco~\cite{Cuo97} attacked the primal problem directly and established the existence of optimizers when investors face convex constraints either on the number of shares or on the amount invested.

-Relying on a version of the Optional Decomposition Theorem of F\"ollmer and Kramkov \cite{FolKra97}, Pham \cite{Pha02} and Mnif and Pham \cite{MniPha01} studied constrained optimization in the general semimartingale setting.
-In \cite{Pha02}, the author generalized the shortfall objective considered in F\"ollmer and Leukert \cite{FolLeu00}, while, in \cite{MniPha01}, investors subject to either convex constraints on the number of risky securities, or American-type constraints on the wealth process have been considered.
-As in \cite{KraSch03}, both \cite{Pha02} and \cite{MniPha01} used ``Koml\'os-type'' arguments to establish the existence of primal optimizers.
-The question of dual existence was, however, left open (see the discussions on p.~154 in \cite{Pha02} and p.~167 in \cite{MniPha01}).
-Constraints on the fractions of wealth invested in the risky securities were investigated in \cite{Lon04} by Long who established the existence of optimizers under a number of strong additional assumptions.
+Relying on a version of the optional decomposition theorem of F\"ollmer and Kramkov~\cite{FolKra97}, Pham~\cite{Pha02} and Mnif and Pham~\cite{MniPha01} studied constrained optimization in the general semimartingale setting.
+In~\cite{Pha02}, the author generalized the shortfall objective considered in F\"ollmer and Leukert~\cite{FolLeu00}, while, in~\cite{MniPha01}, investors, subject to either convex constraints on the number of risky securities, or American-type constraints on the wealth process, have been considered.
+As in~\cite{KraSch03}, both~\cite{Pha02} and~\cite{MniPha01} used ``Koml\'os-type'' arguments to establish the existence of primal optimizers.
+The question of dual existence was, however, left open (see the discussions on page 154 in~\cite{Pha02} and page 167 in \cite{MniPha01}).
+Constraints on the fractions of wealth invested in the risky securities were investigated in~\cite{Lon04} by Long who established the existence of optimizers under a number of strong additional assumptions.